ed-cybros/Music-Data-Preparation-Pipeline-Python-Only---Full-Development-Version/README.md

 The resulting structure is exported as JSON.

+JSON was selected because the resulting data is hierarchical.

 ## Challenges and Lessons

 One of the main lessons from the project was that the difficulty of a data-preparation task does not necessarily come from writing the code.